ApeCrafts/game-challenge/README.md

 In the source directory, please create a project that accomplishes the following:

 - Choose your favorite 2D/3D game engine and create related project;
-- Click https://www.youtube.com/watch?v=vAQXJbfihxo for a vedio of what the final product should look like (you can also Google 'Mario Fly Swatter' for more info);
+- Click https://www.youtube.com/watch?v=vAQXJbfihxo for a video of what the final product should look like (you can also Google 'Mario Fly Swatter' for more info);
 - Use simple placeholder art for game objects (or find any art your like from Internet);
 - Implement at least 2 types of fly logic;
 - Implement other game logic like winning/losing, game scores, etc.